TenQi/ClassicUO/docs/tile88-classicuo-scaling-plan.md

   * Godot integration
   * higher fidelity assets
-  * map editor tooling (your goal)
+  * map editor tooling

 You are essentially creating a **“UO-HD coordinate system”**

 That aligns very well with:

-* your Godot 4.6 work
+* Godot 4.6 work
-* your custom editor idea
+* custom editor idea
-* selling a tool later
+* a tool

 ---